Democratic Practice–Global Challenges

 Strategies

-• Supporting evidence-based analysis and communication of the workings and impact of global processes and institutions.
+• Supporting analysis and communication of the workings and impact of global processes and institutions.

-• Advancing select innovative ideas to frame and address global challenges and opportunities.
+• Advancing select innovative ideas to frame and address global challenges.

 Read the Full Guidelines

-Public engagement in decision making across all levels of governance must contend nowadays with powerful global actors, forces, and institutions, presenting profound challenges to democracy.
-Economic interests have largely overshadowed democratic practices, social equity, and environmental concerns in the evolution of global institutions.
-Powerful international trade and financial institutions remain opaque and exclusive, and the power and reach of multinational corporations often escape public scrutiny or effective regulation.
-Thus, although the impact of global forces on peoples’ lives is growing, they face enormous impediments to both defend their existing rights and engage to meet new global challenges.
+Public engagement in decision-making across all levels of governance must contend with powerful global forces, actors, and institutions that pose profound challenges to democracy.
+Concentrations of wealth and power erect barriers to participation, while social media empower and complicate groups’ efforts to build and shape domestic and global public agendas.
+Economic interests have largely overshadowed democratic practices, social equity, and environmental concerns in the evolution of global institutions, and multinational corporations often escape public scrutiny or effective regulation at the national level.
+Thus, although the impact of global forces on daily life is growing, people face enormous impediments to both defending their existing rights and collectively engaging to meet new global challenges.

-At the same time, globalization has opened up new opportunities for building cross-border, citizen-based coalitions, which are finding innovative ways to frame, address, and resolve global problems.
-Evolving understandings of planetary limits and the drivers of climate change have given rise to citizen groups pressing for economic and environmental rights.
-Common experiences of inequality and the erosion of democracy have led to demands for changes in how rules of the global economy are written—and in whose interest.
+At the same time, cross-border, citizen-based coalitions are finding innovative ways to frame and address global problems.
+Evolving understandings of planetary limits and the drivers of climate change have given rise to citizen groups that press for economic and environmental justice.
+Common experiences of discrimination, deepening inequality, and the erosion of democracy have led to demands for change in how rules governing national and global economies are written—and in whose interest.
 New technologies and ways of organizing undergird citizen networks working across languages, geographies, and cultures.
-These novel combinations of grassroots, professional, public, private, intergovernmental, and nongovernmental organizations are analyzing global processes, articulating alternatives, and advancing in democratic practice and accountability to address global challenges.
+These combinations of grassroots, professional, public, private, intergovernmental, and nongovernmental organizations are analyzing global processes, articulating alternatives, and building practical solidarities to address global challenges.

 Program Team